digitopvn/diginext-docs/docs/intro.md

 ***Developers should not be frustrated by deploying apps to the infrastructure or bothering DevOps engineers for help.
 They should fully focus on developing apps and not need to understand servers, domains, or other infrastructure-related tasks.***

-> *Focus on building apps, shipping fast, and shinning, and leave your cloud infrastructure to Diginext.*
+> *Focus on building apps, shipping fast, and shinning, and leave your cloud infrastructure to DXUP.*
 >

 :::info